szymon0w/Python-Platformer-main/README.md

 - think about adding new developer to help you
 - write unit tests for current functions
 - investigate possibility of writing automatic tests
-- control the bottom death line (mark it), make possible levels can be "infinite" height
 - add health bar
 - add player statistics like (agility, strength, knowledge, charisma, reputation itp..) and block some abilities or make them stronger/weaker based on that
 - add different types of ground (slippery, sticky, etc)